-to address lead-paint and healthy housing issues in units occupied by low-income households.
-Grants are available to qualified units at an average of $13,500/unit for lead hazards and $3,500/unit for health/safety hazards.
+The City has been awarded a $5.7M grant from the U.S. Department of Housing and Urban Development (HUD) to address lead-based paint and healthy housing issues in housing occupied by low-income households.
+Grants are available to qualified units up to $16,500/unit for lead hazards and $3,500/unit for health or safety hazards.

-If you are interested in applying for grant assistance please contact our office; or complete and submit a grant application for the type of property you own:
+If you are interested in applying for grant assistance, please contact our office or complete and submit a grant application for the type of property you own:

 Please access the contractor pre-qualification paperwork (PDF) to join the contractor list.
 Please submit the paperwork according to the instructions enclosed.
 The contractor pre-qualification list is open at all times.
 Minority, Woman-owned and Section 3 businesses are encouraged to join.
 Please reach out if you need assistance or have any questions.